phenogit/phenogit.github.io/kit-korner-notes.markdown

-    Third from even, smallest from odd, top of a doubleton 5th best from 7 card suit if there is known length From 3 small, high or low, when in doubt - count
+    Third from even, smallest from odd, top of a doubleton 5th best from 7 card suit if there is known length From 3 small, high or low, when in doubt - count Your agreements are that from AK you may lead either the ace or the king.
+        You lead the ace when you want an attitude signal.
+        You lead the king when you want a suit-preference signal.